 You are here

 Rod MacKenzie, Ph.D., is Chief Development Officer and Executive Vice President for Pfizer.
-Rod leads the Global Product Development organization, which is responsible for the development and advancement of Pfizer's pipeline of medicines in several therapeutic areas, including metabolic disease and cardiovascular risks, inflammation and immunology, neuroscience, oncology and rare disease, as well as regulatory affairs in support of Pfizer's R&D pipeline and portfolio of marketed therapies.
+Rod leads the Global Product Development organization, which is responsible for the clinical development and advancement of Pfizer's pipeline of innovative medicines in inflammation and immunology, internal medicine, hospital, oncology and rare disease, as well as regulatory affairs in support of Pfizer's R&D pipeline and portfolio of marketed therapies.
 He serves on the Portfolio Strategy and Investment Committee, which focuses on maximizing the return on R&D investment across the Pfizer portfolio, and is a member of Pfizer's Executive Leadership Team.